Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Results and discussions

 The result we reported before assumes that the model knows the true propensity score, which is often difficult in the real world.
 In this experiment, we conducted experiments to test the performance of each method under various degrees on misspecified propensity scores and different top-$k$ cut-offs, characterized by parameters $\eta$ and $k$, respectively.
 The true value $\eta = 1$ and we varied it in $[0.0, 2.0]$.
 We tested the cases when $k=3$ and $k=5$.
 Note that Heckman$^\textrm{rank}$ are not considered as a baseline in this experiment.
 This is because Heckman$^\textrm{rank}$ does not use propensity scores.

 Figure~\ref{fig: mis ips} illustrates the performance curves of CLD, CLD$^{pair}$, IPS, and RankAgg on YaHooC14B, under various degrees of misspecified propensity scores.
 The left and right figures respectively illustrate the results when $k=3$ and $k=5$.
 From the results, we can see that in general CLD outperformed the best in all degrees of misspecified propensity scores, which indicates the robustness of CLD.
 When the propensity was overestimated (i.e., $\eta<1$), all methods related to propensity score only have a slight performance drop.
 However, all methods have violent performance drops if the propensity was underestimated (i.e., $\eta>1$).
 This is because when the propensity is underestimated, the estimated propensity becomes smaller than its true value, and thus increasing the variance of propensity re-weighting.
-Even when the propensity was underestimated, the proposed CLD still outperformed other methods with large margins.
-As have stated in Theorem~\ref{thm:variance}, the variance of CLD avoids dividing by propensity score and therefore can reduce the variance caused by the underestimation of the propensity.
+Even when the propensity was underestimated, the proposed CLD still outperformed other methods with large margins.This is attributed to CLD avoids dividing by propensity score in the whole loss function and therefore can reduce the variance caused by the underestimation of the propensity.
 Moreover, we found that the effects of misspecified propensity scores were more severe on large $k$.
 This is because the larger the ranking positions, the more suffers come from the position bias.